 We have over 30 years of experience dealing with problems like vapor intrusion, cleanup, and mitigation.
-If you have similar problems, we may be able to help.
+If you have similar issues, we may be able to help.
 Click on the button below for a free consultation and learn more about what we can do to help.

 We have a client who was the operator of a dry cleaner.
-Before he retired, he had already faced the consequences of being the responsible party for a tetrachloroethylene (PCE) release from his operation.
+Before he retired, he had already faced the consequences of being the responsible party for tetrachloroethylene (PCE) release from his operation.
 He did what was required by the local oversight agency and received a closure letter.

 Our client had been retired for some time, living on a fixed income, when he got a letter from the local oversight agency he had dealt with while in business.
 The letter said that an investigation down the street from his former dry cleaning business found PCE, and they pointed the finger at the retiree.
 He replied with the truth; “I don’t have the money.”

 That didn’t stop the oversight agency.
 The next letter told our client to apply for a SCAP grant.
 The regulator was referring to the Site Cleanup Subaccount Program (SCAP) run by the California State Water Resources Control Board (Board).
-Of course our client had no idea what SCAP was and called with a host of questions.
+Of course, our client had no idea what SCAP was and called with a host of questions.

-SCAP is a funding program established by California Senate Bill (SB) 445, allowing the Board to issue grants for cleanup of surface water or groundwater contaminated with human-made chemicals that harm, or threaten to harm, human health and the environment (e.g., fish, animals).
+SCAP is a funding program established by California Senate Bill (SB) 445, allowing the Board to issue grants for the cleanup of surface water or groundwater contaminated with human-made chemicals that harm, or threaten to harm, human health and the environment (e.g., fish, animals).